St. Thomas More Catholic Secondary School

-St. Thomas More Catholic Secondary School is a Catholic secondary school located in Hamilton.
+St. Thomas More Catholic Secondary School is a Catholic secondary school located in Hamilton, Ontario.
 It is a part of the Hamilton-Wentworth Catholic District School Board and is located on the west side of the Hamilton Mountain.
 It serves the south-west of Hamilton as well as parts of Glanbrook and Ancaster.

-It is the largest school in Hamilton, holding over 2,250 students and graduates approximately 400 students each year, with around 90% of them going pursuing post-secondary education.
+It is the largest school in Hamilton, holding over 2,250 students and graduates approximately 400 students each year, with around 90% of graduates going on to pursue post-secondary education.
 The school's 200 member staff are involved in numerous activities, sports and associations.

 Athletics

 The school prides itself on its athletics as it has over 70 teams that have each won a championship at least once in the school's history.
 The biggest teams are the football, basketball, hockey, track and field, baseball and soccer teams.
 STM also has many teams and clubs not found in most schools, like girls' hockey and slo-pitch teams as well as field hockey teams and rugby sevens.